-Soldering iron vs gun: definition
+Soldering Gun vs Iron: definition

 Just like an iron, a soldering gun is applied to joint metal surfaces.
 Due to the design resembling a handgun, this instrument has a steady handle that you can easily hold with one hand.
 Has more power and is heavier, like a drill.

 I think that you are aware of how a soldering iron works, so I want to focus on the major technical features of soldering guns.